Paul Goldschmidt Player Props: Cardinals vs. Pirates

 Paul Goldschmidt At The Plate

-- He has gone deep in one of 12 games, and in 1.8% of his plate appearances.

-- In five games this season (41.7%), Goldschmidt has picked up an RBI, including two games with multiple runs batted in.
+- Goldschmidt has driven in a run in five games this year (38.5%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.